What is a Twinaxial Cable Harness and why do you need it?

-A Twinax cable has two center conductors typically used for differential signals.
+A Twinaxial cable has two center conductors typically used for differential signals.
 The two conductors are separated and surrounded by insualator like rubber or plastic.
 There is outer layer of dielectric around these conductors for insulation just like in Micro-coaxial cables.
 There is metallic outer conducting shield for ground return current and outer PVC type jacket.
-Twinax cables are more suitable for high speed digital data transmission that uses low voltage, low skew, tightly phase matched signals.
+Twinaxial cables are more suitable for high speed digital data transmission that uses low voltage, low skew, tightly phase matched signals.
 These cables also dissipate less heat and offer lower signal losses than PCB traces and so can be used to interconnect the devices on the board.
-Various sizes of Twinax cables are available to use with I-PEX connectors based on required signal integrity performance in system.
+Various sizes of Twinaxial cables are available to use with I-PEX connectors based on required signal integrity performance in system.

 Why Twinax Harness_1